metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 still use a specific pod out of that deployment as a target for mirrord and steal its traffic.
 In order to prevent that, the `targetPath` pattern or the label selector needs to be changed to match the pods of that deployment.

-If a deployment is used as a target, the deployment's labels will be used to match against policies' `selector`, if set.
+If a workload is used as a target, this workload's labels will be used to match against policies' `selector`, if set.
 If a pod is used as a target, the pod's labels will be used.

 Another example of a policy: